mlichtblau/mlichtblau.github.io/_posts/2022-05-13-introducing-spotihub.markdown

 ## Features

 Now I want to showcase some of the features and use cases I imagined when developing SpotiHub.
-For a detailed introduction on how to use this features please checkout the Tutorial **(TODO(mlichtblau) link to Tutorial)**
+For a detailed introduction on how to use this features please checkout the [Tutorial](/2022/05/13/spotihub-tutorial.html).

 ### Manage versions of your own Playlists